krisnova/.net/content/posts/linux-accept-queues.md

 ---
-title: Linux "Accept Queues"
+title: "Linux Accept Queues: managing latency in the network stack"
 date: 2023-03-10
 author: Kris Nóva
 description: Every Linux socket server is subject to inbound connection and request queueing at runtime.
-Learn how the kernel socket queue works, and how to observe their states at runtime.
+Learn how the kernel accept queue works, and how to observe it at runtime.
 tags:
   - Linux
   - Kernel